 Supplements: These include omega 3 and 6 fatty acids, glucosamine, and chondrotin which can help in cases of degenerative joint diseases such as arthritis.
 They contain powerful anti-inflammatory properties which can help relieve pain as well as improve joint health.

 CBD oil also works as a great pain reliever with no psychoactive effects.

-Prostaglandins help in mediation of inflammatory processes which cause swelling, redness and pain.
+Prostaglandins help in the mediation of inflammatory processes which cause swelling, redness, and pain.
 A reduction in blood concentration therefore helps to relieve signs of inflammation.
 It also reduces platelet function.